-Six credit hours in either a parish or agency/institutional setting
+Six credit hours in either a parish or non-parish setting.

-Six credit hours in either a parish or agency/institutional setting with a specific Christian Education focus
+Six credit hours in either a parish or non-parish setting with a specific Christian Education focus.

-Six credit hours in a parish with Christian Education focus and optional CITW199 Community Engagement internship
+Six credit hours in a parish setting with a specific Christian Education focus and optional CITW199 Community Engagement internship.

 - Thought about your ministerial discernment call?
 How your internship will enhance your discernment and call?